LaifsV1/CountdownSolver/README.md

 # CountdownSolver
-A simple solver for a puzzle game similar to the Numbers round of the Countdown game show
+A simple solver for a puzzle game similar to the Numbers round from the Countdown game show

 ## Usage